amplitude/amplitude-docs/content/collections/destination-catalog/en/hubspot-event-streaming-v2.md

 ### View event completions on the contact timeline

-Event completions appear on the contact record timeline, along with any properties that were populated.
+Event completions appear on the contact record timeline, along with any properties that populate.

 To view event details on the contact timeline: